 Other preventative measures include making workplaces better ventilated and cooler in general.
 Of course, it is possible to feel the effects of heat despite your best efforts and intentions.
 That’s why employee training should also include components on recognizing the signs of conditions such as heat stroke and the steps you want your employees to take if they think they or co-workers are affected.
 Supervisors and managers also need this training, and one possible response could be to usher the affected person into a cool-down trailer as soon as possible.

 A cool-down trailer is exactly what it sounds like — a space to help folks cool down.
 Most of the time, it’s used as a preventative measure to stave off the effects of heat.
 However, it can also be a useful place for an already affected employee to be assessed.
 There are many types of trailers, and some versions feature aluminum bench seats for easy cleaning, electrical outlets, floor drains and tables on which employees can eat and drink.
-To learn more about these, contact DXP.
+To learn more about these and other industrial supplies, contact DXP.